gopinathsjsu/team-project-cmpe202-03-fall2025-commandlinecommando/listing-api/README.md

 ### Database Integration
 The listing-api integrates with the main campus marketplace database schema:
 - Uses the `listings` table for listing management
+- Uses the `listings` table for listing management
 - References `listing_images` table for image storage
+- Uses the `reports` table for report management
 - Uses the `reports` table for report management
 - Compatible with existing database migrations